 Meets the General Education Intercultural Competence requirement.

-Meets the General Education Humanities: Fine Arts requirement or the General Education Intercultural Competence requirement.
+Meets the General Education Humanities: Fine Arts requirement.

 ETHN 150, Introduction to Ethnic Studies, 3 Units